 DAL Innovates provides opportunities for students and faculty at Dalhousie University and other Atlantic Canadian institutions.
 These individuals can explore and experience innovation and entrepreneurship and develop knowledge, skills, and attitudes necessary to translate new ideas into innovations.

-Path2Innovation (P2I) is a three-day program open to graduate students, faculty and post-docteral individuals throughout Atlantic Canada.
+Path2Innovation (P2I) is a three-day program open to graduate students, faculty and post-doctoral individuals throughout Atlantic Canada.
 Participants will be able to explore the value of entrepreneurial thinking as a means of developing careers and advancing research, innovations and ideas into impacts.

 The Lab2Market Program is a 16-week program to help researchers validate their ideas with the purpose of finding business and/or commercial value.